The Best of Simon and Garfunkel

 The Best of Simon and Garfunkel is the fifth compilation album of greatest hits by Simon & Garfunkel, released by Columbia Records in 1999, containing 20 tracks.

-Shortly after its release, this album was revised and re-issued as an expanded 2-CD version: “Tales from New York: The Very Best of Simon & Garfunkel”.
+Shortly after its release, this album was revised and re-issued as an expanded 2-CD version called Tales from New York: The Very Best of Simon & Garfunkel.

 Track listing

 All songs written and composed by Paul Simon, except where noted.